 In a world of digital media, where millions of messages are communicated instantly, the world needs Christian leaders who can break through the noise, transform culture, and bring clarity in crisis.
 Life Pacific University’s B.A. in Mass Communication will provide you with the education you need to be successful in a rapidly changing field and the Biblical foundation you need to bring a message of hope to a noisy world.
 Enroll now to become a leader who serves God in the field of mass communication.

-When you choose this program, you will develop competencies in five broad areas needed for a successful career in the communication field:
+When you choose this program, you will develop competencies in five areas needed for a successful career in the communication field:

 - Effective Communication Skills